 The film also explores the hardships and financial struggles Sinan’s father Idris (Murat Cemcir) endures.
 He has a troubling gambling addiction to horse races.
 Ceylan beautifully crafts a film here about these forces and obstacles stacked against Sinan’s lifestyle that consists of being an unemployed aspiring writer that also wants to teach literature and share his passions to a community and world that holds very little value in the arts, literature, and other forms of intellectualism.

-“The Wild Pear Tree” takes it’s time as it leisurely unravels what it has in it’s mind with brilliantly written and long dialogue passages where Ceylan once again merges the verbose with the elliptical visual grandeur that showcases Ceylan in his purest form.
+“The Wild Pear Tree” takes its time as it leisurely unravels what it has on its mind with brilliantly written and long dialogue passages where Ceylan once again merges the verbose with the elliptical visual grandeur that showcases Ceylan in his purest form.

-At it’s core this is a transfixing and heartbreaking film as it explores Sinan’s journey of meeting with local townspeople, both in private and public sectors that show interest in possibly funding so he can self-publish his first book.
+At it’s core though this is a transfixing and heartbreaking film as it explores Sinan’s journey of meeting with local townspeople, both in private and public sectors that serve their own self-interests in possibly funding Sinan’s self-publish first book.

-Sinan’s aspirations lead to frustrations and even some selflessness and resentment towards his father and for the community.
+Sinan’s aspirations lead to frustrations and even some selflessness and resentment towards his father.
 A lot of Sinan’s frustrations clearly stem from his own refusal and lack of courage in confronting his fathers dangerous gambling addictions.
 This is examined brilliantly in a great scene of Sinan’s mother (Bennu Yildirimlar) that scolds him for not respecting his father and then later on he condemns him for not openly confronting him about his impulsive gambling problems.

-In one key moment in the film the camera tracks with Sinan as he talks with an old college friend who no longer writes and can’t find work as a teacher is now a riot police officer that brags about crushing skulls of student protesters that shows Turkey has become a police state that now holds disdain towards free thinking, the arts, and culture.
-It’s a cautionary examination that it’s a recurring cycle of life and nature in general, yet the very last image of the film that goes back to the water well hole gives great hope on how humanity will always triumph over tyranny.
+In one key moment in the film the camera tracks with Sinan as he talks with an old college friend who no longer writes and can’t find work as a teacher, has now become a riot police officer that brags about crushing skulls of student protesters that shows Turkey has become a police state that now holds disdain towards free thinking, the arts, and culture.
+It’s a cautionary examination that Turkey culture is on a deep demise, yet the very last image of the film that goes back to the water well hole gives great hope on how humanity will always triumph over obstacles.